Skip to main content

 Required Acreage to Participate

 The USDA’s Partnerships for Climate-Smart Commodities funding primarily aims to sequester significant carbon over time and market the value of soil improvement CSAF practices.
-Therefore, projects involving 10 acres should be focused on agroforestry, while all other projects must commit to a minimum of 20 acres.
+Therefore, projects should be a minimum of 10 acres.

 Applications